KEMBL/react-native-shop/README.md

 It is a monorepo based on yarn workspaces.
 It's used for the creation of Mobile React Native e-commerce application.
 The programming language is Typescript.
 Os Windows.

 (!)
-Some interfaces could be in Russian and have no translation yet.
+Some application interfaces could be in Russian and have no translation yet.

 # What it uses already